djay/covidthailand/README.md

 Got a question about covid in Thailand?
 Try asking it in [Q&A discussion](https://github.com/djay/covidthailand/discussions/categories/q-a)

+# Weekly data from Oct 1st

+From Oct 1st 2022 all covid data from the DDC has been released in weekly chunks.
+Data here will be displayed as daily averages and updates will be once per week (mondays?).
+In addition many of the data sources have stopped being published so many plots will no longer be change.
 # Trends

 ![Daily Averages as % of Peak](https://practical-ritchie-cca141.netlify.app/outputs/cases_peak_3.png)